mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 space against raiders.
-Foederate relations with the Imperium are strained due to 'an alarmingly militant build-up of Imperial naval assets along our mutual border' – in short, the Foederate has no conception of the sheer size and power of the Imperium and self- consciously believes that the vast Imperial fleet stationed at Pax Rulin is there because of them.
+Foederate relations with the Imperium are strained due to 'an alarmingly militant build-up of Imperial naval assets along our mutual border' – in short, the Foederate has no conception of the sheer size and power of the Imperium and self-consciously believes that the vast Imperial fleet stationed at Pax Rulin is there because of them.
 The Foederate was highly expansionist until the Imperium established a presence in the sector – Bantral was their next target until it obtained Imperial protection.